zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/storageclass.md

 Note the value `${pvc.namespace}`.
 This will ensure that the CSI controller gets appropriate token which is tied to the namespace of the PVC.

-Once you have completed the steps in this section continue to the next section.